genestack/user-tutorials/source/guide/using-genestack-import_include.rst

   such as fold-changes, p-values, FDR, etc.;
 - **Genome Annotations** — a technical file used for matching GO terms and gene symbols to gene coordinates;
-- **Mapped Read Counts** — file is produced Mapped reads and contains the number of reads mapped to each feature of a reference sequence.
+- **Mapped Read Counts** — file is produced from Mapped Reads and contains the number of reads mapped to each feature of a reference sequence.

 .. verify